-The impact of the end of free movement from the EU, Nationality and Borders Act 2022, Immigration rule changes which were implemented in the lead up to the Illegal Immigration Act 2023 and creation of new categories of refugees and 'special visas', combined with the effects of the ongoing economic downturn, has resulted in the continued increased demand for hardship support within Newport, particularly for migrants with an Insecure immigration status.
+The impact of the end of free movement from the EU and the Nationality and Borders Act 2022, combined with the effects of the ongoing economic downturn, has resulted in the continued increased demand for hardship support within Newport, particularly for migrants with an Insecure immigration status.
 Insecure immigration status can result in significant consequences and hardship for migrants.
-For example, people may have limited or no access to welfare benefits, social housing, and some health services.
+For example, people may have limited or no access to welfare benefits, housing, employment, education, and health services.

-In 2021, we established a Hardship Group and a referral pathway to manage complex hardship cases arising from insecure migration status.
+Last year, we established a Hardship Group and a referral pathway to manage complex hardship cases arising from insecure migration status.
 Representation includes Social Services, Housing, Connected Communities, and external partners such as Health Services and third-sector organisations.
-During this period, this group coordinated support and explored sustainable solutions for 32 individuals and families experiencing hardship, up from 17 in the previous year.
+During this period, this group coordinated support and explored sustainable solutions for 32 individuals and families experiencing hardship.